andrewquitadamo/Programming-Spring2016/testing/testing.md

 #Asserts

-* Most tests in unittest use asserts to asses the tests.
+* Most tests in unittest use asserts to asses the validity of the tests

 --

-* We've seen `assertEqual`, `assertAlmostTrue`, and `assertRaises`.
+* We've used `assertEqual`, `assertAlmostTrue`, and `assertRaises`

 --

 * There are also `assertTrue`, `assertFalse`, `assertIsNone`, `assertIsNotEqual`, `assertIn`, `assertIsInstance`, `assertGreater`, `assertRegex`, `assertListEqual` and many more.

+--

+* Each can be used to help you test the full range of functionality of your program

 ---

 # Thinking about the intended function

-* Now that we have working tests lets think about what we really want our function to do
+* Now that we have working tests we can think about what we really want our function to do, compared to what it actually does

 --